Make Massive Progress on the ARE During the Fall of 2017!

 Can I take another boot camp after I finish the first one?

-The intention of the program is to hold your hand for 10 weeks and teach you how to finish the rest of the exams on your own.
+The intention of the program is to hold your hand for 10 weeks, study for 1 test together and teach you how to finish the rest of the exams on your own.
 It is not to keep selling boot camps to you.
 However I love to work with people more then once and offer a big discount to Alumni who would like to take a second program.
 Let’s discuss it when you are at the end of the program.

 What if I can’t make all the calls, but I still want to be in the group?